andrewdavidmackenzie/pigg/README.md

 To be able to interact with real Pi GPIO hardware you have two options:

-- Run `cargo install --features "gui","pi"` on your Pi
+- Run `cargo install --features "pi"` on your Pi
 - Follow the instructions before for Building from Source
     - Directly on your Raspberry Pi.
     - Use `make` to build on your machine for your Pi, but you will need `Docker`/`Podman` and `cross`